 (Unfortunately, this is also one area developers often skip, naturally focusing on code and other issues more relevant to them.)

-But as a result, redirect issues don’t come to light until after the migration has taken place, and the site experiences a severe loss of traffic…
+As a result, redirect issues don’t come to light until after the migration has taken place, and the site experiences a severe loss of traffic…

-So here’s how to overcome it:
+So here’s how to avoid that disaster:

 Prepare a list of URLs that need to be redirected with 301s.